OnlineV Insight

 Managed IT Services in Calgary: What Should Be Included?

-Help Desk and User Support
+Help Desk And User Support

-Monitoring and Maintenance
+Monitoring And Maintenance

 Cybersecurity Basics

-Backups should not be treated as a checkbox.
-Managed IT services should define what is backed up, how failures are reviewed, how long data is retained, and what recovery would look like.
-Microsoft 365, accounting data, shared files, line-of-business systems, and important device data may all need consideration.
+Backups should be part of the managed conversation.
+The business should know what is backed up, how failures are monitored, how long data is kept, and what recovery would realistically look like.
+Microsoft 365, local files, servers, cloud apps, and accounting systems may need different backup decisions.

 Need Help Applying This?